Understand What is EMI and How EMI is Calculated

 • Only borrow what you truly need.

-Final Thoughts
+Final thoughts

 EMIs make it easier to afford what you need—without straining your monthly budget.
 Whether you’re planning to buy a phone, book a vacation, or upgrade your home appliances, understanding how EMI works helps you make smarter choices.

 If you want the flexibility of EMIs without the hassle of paperwork, high interest, or credit card approvals, the Bajaj Finserv Insta EMI Card is your ideal solution.
+Check your eligibility now using your mobile phone number and OTP for verification.

-Ready to Shop Smarter?
+Ready to shop smarter?

 Unlock over 1 million products on easy EMIs with the Bajaj Finserv Insta EMI Card.